openstack/eslint-config-openstack/README.md

 #### Rules only land with consensus
 Patches that activate, deactivate, or modify rules, should only be merged if a consensus of reviewers is reached.
-In this case, consensus means at least five +1 votes, with no -1 votes.
+In this case, consensus means at least five positive votes (+1 or +2), with no -1 votes.
 Cores may not override and/or ignore -1 votes.

 #### Library upgrades require two cores
 Patches that upgrade eslint only require two core approvers to land.
-These patches should add new upstream rules in a deactivated state, and delete any deprecated rules.
+These patches must add new upstream rules in a deactivated state, and delete any deprecated rules.

 #### Policy upgrades require all cores